 If you are here during Christmas, Zakopane feels like a magical paradise.
 The main pedestrian street of the town, Krupowki will house a Christmas market.

-Take a ride to the top of Gubałówka Hill for witnessing some spectacular views of Zakopane and Tatra in the backdrop.
+Take a ride to the top of Gubałówka Hill to witness some spectacular views of Zakopane and Tatra in the backdrop.

 Indulge in Oscypek, delicious milk cheese made of sheep and cow milk, the signature food of Zakopane best tried with meat or berries.
 Keep yourself warm with the sauerkraut soup, or Polish spiced mulled beer with cinnamon and cloves.